 - Markers and Labels – There’s nothing worse than moving to your new home and not knowing the contents of a box.
 When packing, label your boxes by room and contents.
 For anything fragile make sure to write “FRAGILE” on at least 2 sides of the box.

 This is a common question we get here at FlatRate Moving and we absolutely offer full or partial packing services.
 Ask the moving companies you are vetting, which items are standard to pack and which will incur additional fees.
-Good companies generally pack large furniture items, electronics, lamps, and other fragile items like picture frames.
+Good moving companies generally pack large furniture items, electronics, lamps, and other fragile items like picture frames.
 Packing clothing and kitchenware usually bring an additional cost.

 While you can try to find free boxes from local stores and businesses around your neighborhood, generally using boxes provided by a moving company will be much more specialized and better built.
 Reducing the risk of damage to your items is one way to ensure a stress-free moving experience.